albinodyno/RedGrim/README.md

-# RedGrim - OBDII program that interfaces with a vehicle through Bluetooth
+# RedGrim - UWP program that interfaces with a vehicle through Bluetooth adapter connected to the OBDII port